-The food of Franconia is hearty fare.
+The food of Franconia is hearty fare and what many would consider “typical German food”.
 Typical Franconian restaurants and inns dot the landscape of this German region and they often feature similar dishes on their menus.
 A meal at such a restaurant begins with a salad sampler, comprised of cucumbers in a vinegar or yogurt dressing, shredded carrots in a sweet sauce, thinly sliced radishes and various lettuces.
 The Franconian menu is meat heavy and typical dishes include Schäuferla, slow roasted pork shoulder; Sauerbraten, roasted meat in a slightly sour gravy; Zweibel, ground meat roasted with an onion; and various sausages, including bratwurst, weisswurst, the miniaturized bratwurst found only in Nürnberg, and knackwurst just to name a few.
 These can be served with any number of side dishes: Kartoffelklöße, or potato dumplings in a light gravy; red cabbage; Sauerkraut; and Kartoffelsalat, a slow cooked version of buttery potatoes and broth, quite unlike the mayonnaise heavy American version.
 Soups are often on menus, especially Kartoffelsuppe.
 Rather than a cream based soup, it is a clear broth with finely grated potatoes and other vegetables, accented by smoked meat.

 Fish is quite popular in Franconia as well.
 Karpfen or carp is consumed in copious amounts during the fall.
 The fish are found in ponds, but are not farm raised, and the clean, white meat is typically served poached or fried.
 Trout is also enjoyed across Franconia.
 The fish are caught in the numerous rivers cutting through the region.
 Trout is served smoked or when available fresh, poached, roasted or fried.